-IOCs are individually-known malicious events that indicate that a network or machine has already been breached.
+IOCs are individually-known malicious events that indicate that a network or device has already been breached.
 Unlike alert definitions, these indicators are considered as evidence of a breach.
 They are often seen after an attack has already been carried out and the objective has been reached, such as exfiltration.
 Keeping track of IOCs is also important during forensic investigations.
 Although it might not provide the ability to intervene with an attack chain, gathering these indicators can be useful in creating better defenses for possible future attacks.

 Relationship between alert definitions and IOCs

-In the context of Microsoft Defender ATP, alert definitions are containers for IOCs and defines the alert, including the metadata that is raised in case of a specific IOC match.
+In the context of Microsoft Defender for Endpoint, alert definitions are containers for IOCs and defines the alert, including the metadata that is raised in case of a specific IOC match.
 Various metadata is provided as part of the alert definitions.
 Metadata such as alert definition name of attack, severity, and description is provided along with other options.

 Here is an example of an IOC:

 - Value: 92cfceb39d57d914ed8b14d0e37643de0797ae56

 IOCs have a many-to-one relationship with alert definitions such that an alert definition can have many IOCs that correspond to it.